Long Plain First Nation: Madison Reserve #1

+The reserve is now home to Wyndham Garden Winnipeg Airport, Madison Petro-Canada gas and convenience store, and the 480 Madison Building.
+The 480 Madison building continues to house Yellowquill College, Manito Ahbee, Eagle Vision, and the Treaty Relations Commission, as well as being home to the Manitoba First Nations Education Resource Council, Saint Elizabeth First Nations Inuit and Métis Program, Setoskatowin, and the Assembly of Manitoba Chiefs.

 Community and amenities

-Long Plain First Nation owns and operates Rez Radio 101.7 FM, which services the Long Plain community.
+Arrowhead Development Corporation (ADC) is a development corporation that manages Long Plain band-owned businesses on and off-reserve, established to develop business concepts and incorporate businesses under a development corporation.
+Under ADC, Long Plain First Nation owns and operates Rez Radio 101.7 FM, which services the Long Plain community.

 Long Plain First Nation Annual Pow-wow began in 1876 and is one of Manitoba's longest running pow-wow celebrations.
 The contest usually occurs during August long weekend from Friday evening to Sunday night.

 Residents of the region have included artist Linus Woods.

 The Long Plain First Nation operates the Long Plain School (Kindergarten to Grade 8).
-The original campus of Yellowquill College was located in the building that was previously used as the Portage La Prairie Presbyterian Indian Residential School on the Keeshkeemaquah Reserve.
-The Yellowquill College has a Mature Student High School Diploma program on the Long Plain Reserve #6.
+The original campus of Yellowquill College was located in the Rufus Prince Building, which was previously used as the Portage La Prairie Presbyterian Indian Residential School on the Keeshkeemaquah Reserve.
+Current tenants of the Rufus Prince Building include Manitoba First Nations Police Service, Long Plain First Nation Trust Long Plain Lands Department, and Long Plain Gaming Commission.

+The Manitoba First Nations Police Service, established in 1977 by the Dakota Ojibway Tribal Council, is a recognized self-administered First Nation police agency that operates out of Long Plain No. 6.